Section 7: Words of Wisdom from Applicants

 Words of Wisdom from Cindy Lara

 Applying to graduate school is already overwhelming and isolating, but being a first-generation college student and a second-generation immigrant made it even more so.
 This feeling was even more intensified by the lack of faculty and graduate students in my field who shared my background and identities.
-However, through the McNair Scholars Program, I found direction, guidance, and a supportive community that made applying to doctoral programs less alienating.
+However, through the McNair Scholars Program, I found direction, guidance, and a supportive community that made applying to graduate programs less alienating.
 After finishing my application materials and submitting them, I have advice for those starting their journey.
-Here is my general advice:

-• One piece of advice that stuck with me from a mentor of mine was to avoid using passive voice in my statement of purpose.
+- One piece of advice that stuck with me from my mentor was to avoid using passive voice in my statement of purpose.
 Writing in an active voice when describing my personal and research experiences gave me agency and made my statement more confident.

-• I was also advised to show, rather than tell.
-This advice helped me a lot when writing my statement of purpose because it encouraged me to describe my experiences and skills through examples rather than just stating them.
+- I was also advised to show, rather than tell.
+This advice helped me a lot when writing my statement because it encouraged me to describe my experiences and skills through examples rather than just stating them.